3200pro/svelte-portabletext/README.md

 />
 ```

-This is enough to get you set-up with basic block content with formatting and text styles.
+This is enough to set you up with basic block content with formatting and text styles.
 When working with images, custom styles, blocks & marks, though, you'll need to customize your renderer with **components**:

 ### Customizing rendering